 The questions go on and on.

-While these are all important questions, there’s really one question you need to ask yourself if you want to find success as a freelance writer.
+While these are all important questions, there’s really one question you need to ask yourself to get your first freelance writing client.

 That question is:

-What’s one thing I can do today to bring me closer to my freelance writing goal?
+What’s one thing I can do today to bring me closer to my goal?

 When you think about this question, it’s really simple.
 It forces you to think in the now.
 The present.
 What can you do now?
 Not tomorrow, not next week, not when you quit your day job.
 Now.